 We studied auto insurance quotes in the Last Frontier for a thirty year old single male driver to find the cheapest car insurance companies in Alaska.
 Where a driver lives and which insurer they purchase a policy from greatly impacts their auto insurance rates, we found.
 Our sample driver's rates averaged to $773 a year, but rates varied from $435 from the cheapest insurer to $1,339 on the high end.
-This wide range, where the priciest insurer costs over $900 more than or 3x the cheapest, is why drivers should compare at least three quotes if they want to get affordable rates for their coverage.
-Enter your zip code in the tool above to get started with a list of insurers active in your neighborhood.
+This wide range, where the priciest insurer costs over $900 more than or 3x the cheapest, is why local drivers should compare at least three quotes if they want to get affordable rates for their coverage.
+Enter your zip code in the tool above to get started with a list of top insurers near you.

 - Cheapest Auto Insurance Companies